kadirseker00/fabricDefect/README.md

 -Source images are in FABRIC folder.

--ìcreatePatchAutoî script generates 5000 (500 patch per source image) random patches.
+-createPatchAuto script generates 5000 (500 patch per source image) random patches.

 -The dataset are includes 100x100 patches  with 0.2 resize parameters.